jbennett4/black-magic/README.md

 This is a relatively simple templating engine I developed for another project (forthcoming).
+This was originally written in Common Lisp (code available on request), back in January 2019 for something I call variable pathing.
+I've used this for a couple different projects now.

 After consideration, I'm releasing this early as its usefulness far extends beyond my other project.